ducko-edits/marvel-unite/faq.md

 > Endgame will mark the end of Marvel: Unite because it's a perfect conclusion to the narrative told up to that point.
 >
 > A sequel series with post-Endgame content is possible, but it would be a difficult task considering the sheer volume of content.
-Plot threads from TV series would probably need to be folded in.
-Frankly, a lot of the content is bloated and subpar, and would need to be cut.
-None of this sounds very enticing to me, personally.
+Plot threads from TV series would need to be trimmed down and folded in, and a lot of bloated, subpar content from the films would need to be cut, too.
+Frankly, it gives me a migraine just thinking about trying to make something coherent out of it all.
 >
 > I was motivated to work on Unite because I knew that the payoff in Endgame was worth it.
-Maybe Secret Wars will come out in a few years and blow everyone away, but until then, I don't have any plans to continue the series past Endgame.
+Maybe Avengers 6 will come out in however many years and blow everyone away, but until then, I don't have any plans to continue the series past Endgame.

 ### How do I download these to my computer?

-> All download links are found on the individual season pages.
+> Downloads are available via torrent.
+Torrenting allows for high-speed secure downloads, which will never be taken down as long as the community continues [seeding](https://help.bittorrent.com/en/support/solutions/articles/29000023347-what-is-seeding-).
 >
-> The lowest quality versions can be downloaded directly from archive.org.
->
-> Higher quality versions are available via torrent.
-Torrenting allows for high-speed secure downloads, which will never be taken down as long as the community continues [seeding](https://help.bittorrent.com/en/support/solutions/articles/29000023347-what-is-seeding-).
-Simply copy and paste the magnet link from the season page into a Bittorrent program like [qBittorrent](https://www.qbittorrent.org/), and then leave the program running so other users can download the files from you.
+> Simply copy and paste the magnet link from the [downloads](/downloads/) page into a Bittorrent program like [qBittorrent](https://www.qbittorrent.org/).
+After the download is finished, leave the program running so other users can download the files from you.

 ### Will you make Blu-ray ISOs?

 > Maybe, but it's not a priority for me.
-Main thing holding me back is that I have very little experience putting together custom Blu-ray menus, and I'm not really in a big hurry to learn.
+Hit me up if you have experience making custom Blu-ray menus.

 ## Contact